bolajikoyi/Corona-Virus-Test-App/README.md

+# Corona-Virus-Test-App

+This app fictitously tests for Corona virus when an X-ray image is uploaded to the server.
+It randomly generates a posotive or nagative result.
+The app is designed just for illustration, and does not actually performs corona test.
+This app is designed with MEAN stack.

 ## Running the project on localhost

 After clonning the repository, and having the complete project files saved in a directory on you computer, open the project folder with your desired editor.